GabrielABSouza/webscraping/README.md

 # webscraping
-This is a webscraping project which includes collecting data from a website, transforin the data into a SQLite database and turning it into some useful dashboards
+This is a webscraping project which includes collecting data from a website, transforming the data into a SQLite database and turning it into some useful dashboards

 To guide you through the project here are some tips: